 Do you need something to serve this with?
 Highly recommend this Garlic Butter Shrimp recipe from The Cookie Rookie!

 Togarashi Japanese Spice Blend

 If you have not heard of togarashi, you have to try it out!
 Togarashi is a mixed spice blend that offers that sweet, toasty, and a little heat to your dish.
-Togarashi is a hot red Japanese chili that you can find dried or even fresh.
-It is a trendy spice blend that can be used on proteins, side dishes, or to top your sushi or favorite slice of pizza.
+Togarashi is also referred to as Japanese 7 Spice.
+It is a trendy spice blend that can be used on proteins, side dishes, or to top your ramen, sushi, or favorite slice of pizza.

-Or I sprinkle onto foods that I want a little bit more flavor from.
 It offers a really nice complexity to a dish, and it is different than a splash of hot sauce.
-It doesn’t have that acidic/vinegar element that hot sauce does.

 Dishes That Togarashi Compliments Well

 You can use this spice blend pretty much anywhere.
 Of course, I love it on asparagus, but this seasoning blend is so versatile.

 I love introducing new spices into our meals; it helps transform the food in a new way that makes it help us not to get tired of the same old meals.

 The possibilities are truly endless.
 If you love to venture out on spices, give this one a go.
 I think you will really enjoy it.

 You can find a number of Togarashi recipes on OWYD too.
 Here are some of my favorites.